 of her speech!

 About Leslie Sacks Fine Art

-While specializing in fine prints and unique works on paper, the gallery’s collection also includes painting, sculpture and illustrated artists’ books (livres d’artistes), impressionist and expressionist works, and a thoroughly vetted collection of African tribal art.
-In addition to holding a substantial owned inventory Leslie Sacks Fine Art works with dealers and collectors throughout Europe, Asia and the United States to source and discretely sell important impressionist, post-impressionist and 20th century art.
+While specializing in fine prints and unique works on paper, the gallery’s collection also includes painting, sculpture, and illustrated artists’ books (Livres d’artistes), impressionist and expressionist works, and a thoroughly vetted collection of African tribal art.
+In addition to holding a substantial owned inventory of Leslie Sacks, Fine Artworks with dealers and collectors throughout Europe, Asia, and the United States to source and discretely sell important impressionist, post-impressionist, and 20th-century art.

-Likewise, in the art world there is more commonality than difference between modern art and tribal art, contemporary art and German Expressionism, lithographs and oils; more shared than disparate between ceramics and illustrated books, theatre and music.
+Likewise, in the art world there is more commonality than the difference between modern art and tribal art, contemporary art, and German Expressionism, lithographs and oils; more shared than disparate between ceramics and illustrated books, theatre, and music.
 There need be no artificial barriers between disciplines.
-It is possible for a gallery, a collector or a museum to show and enjoy a variety of seemingly disparate works because the innate universality of elements predominates for the viewer who is open to the river of life flowing through all of humanity’s inspired creations.
+It is possible for a gallery, a collector, or a museum to show and enjoy a variety of seemingly disparate works because the innate universality of elements predominates for the viewer who is open to the river of life flowing through all of humanity’s inspired creations.